What is Making Connections?

 Increases students’ sense of connection and belonging to university

-Develops students’ writing skills and knowledge of university services
+Develops students’ knowledge of university services

 Why Does It Matter?